keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

 ---
 ## Introduction

-This example demonstrates autoregressive language modelling using a a miniature version of GPT model.
+This example demonstrates autoregressive language modelling using a miniature version of GPT model.
-The model consists of a single transformer block with causal masking in the its attention layer.
+The model consists of a single transformer block with causal masking in its attention layer.
 We use the text from IMDB sentiment classification dataset for training and generate new movie reviews for a given prompt.
-When using this script with your own data, make sure it has atleast 1M words.
+When using this script with your own data, make sure it has at least 1M words.

 This example should be run with `tf-nightly>=2.3.0-dev20200531` or